-The construction of the proposed development can be accommodated in the day-to-day traffic, as it is confirmed that all the intersections in the study area currently operating well at Level Of Service during the morning and afternoon peak hours with minimal average vehicle gueues and no upgrades will be required
+The construction of the proposed development can be accommodated in the day-to-day traffic and no upgrades will be required as a result of construction traffic added to the existing traffic volumes.
+All intersections in the study area are currently operating well at Level Of Service during the morning and afternoon peak hours.
+No upgrades will be required during operations as a result of future background traffic volumes following the construction.